You will cover a variety of aspects of Uniformed Protective Services.

 Successful completion of this course will help you to join any of the Armed Forces or Emergency Services.
 You could choose employment in the following areas: Police Force, Fire and Rescue, Ambulance Service, Prison Service, Royal Navy, Royal Marines, Army, Royal Air Force, Customs and Excise, Coast Guard, Civil Service, Local Government, Security Industry or the Leisure Industry.

-Alternatively, you may wish to progress to university with the aim of fast-tracking to higher ranks within the public services.
+Alternatively, you may wish to progress to university with the aim of fast-tracking to higher ranks within the Uniformed Services.

 Entry Requirements for new students